 We take numerous precautions to reduce the risk of a spill, proactively work to minimize opportunities for spills and continually evaluate spill risks across our operations.
 Design, operation and maintenance of our facilities play a key role in protecting the environment where we operate.
-Our global Process Safety Strategy focuses on enhancing training, governance, documentation and communications to prevent spills and releases.
 We are also focused on strengthening our oil spill response capability through our systematic, multi-tiered approach to emergency preparedness and crisis management.

-While the number of spills greater than 1 barrel increased in 2018, the hydrocarbon volume spilled remained flat with 2017.
-In total, we had 91 spills that were greater than one barrel, with 71 of those being between one and 10 barrels spilled.
-Of those spills, four were to sea with the remainder being to land.
-The spills to sea were each less than 10 barrels with the cumulative total for all four being approximately 18 barrels.
-More than half of the volume of our spilled material was fully recovered in 2018.
+The number of spills greater than one barrel was also reduced in 2019, although the spilled volume was higher.
+We had 89 spills that were greater than one barrel, with 70 of those being between one and 10 barrels.
+All spills were to land.
+Two-thirds of the volume of our spilled material was fully recovered.

 In addition to our U.S.-based OSRO memberships, the company also belongs to the Oil Spill Response Limited (OSRL) and Norwegian Clean Seas Association for Operating Companies (NOFO).
 OSRL provides global substantial response resources staged at various locations around the world, whereas NOFO, also with significant resources, provides regional OSRO support for our Norway operations.
 We are also members in other, somewhat smaller, local OSROs associated with many of our global operations.